Dmitry-Skachkov/SB/Examples/Example2/README.md

 1.42 - Fermi level (eV)

-inf - length of the semiinfinite semiconductor (A)
+inf - length of the semiinfinite semiconductor (inf or length in A)

 0 - gating charge density (cm-2).
 If length of the semiconductor is infinite, then gating charge density will set to zero.